How Math Placement Works

 When do students take ALEKS?

-New St. Edward's students will be given access to ALEKS within Hillstart, usually around April 1 for students beginning in the fall or November 1 for students beginning in the spring.
+New St. Edward's students may request access to the ALEKS platform during the pre-registration process, which usually begins around April 1 for students beginning in the fall or November 1 for students beginning in the spring.
+It is recommended to take a practice test early in the pre-registration process, to allow time to work in the learning modules, in preparation for the proctored ALEKS test on campus.
 After their initial proctored test, students may still work within the learning modules to attempt to place into a higher-level course, up until the end of the add-drop period (usually Friday of the first week of classes).

 Transfer Credit may be awarded for college-level math credits with an earned grade of C or better.